 Located in an equatorial zone, Vietnam has a typical monsoon tropical climate.
 The weather varies from north to south, from west to east, from coasts to mountains.

 Unlike Saigon only with wet and dry seasons, Hanoi has four.
-The summer starts from May and ends in September, bringing a lot of heat and rain.
-Hanoi during this time of year is a truly city in tropical country – it’s hot and humid.
-In recent years, the temperature often reaches new high level and in most of the day it’s dangerous to go outside.
+The summer starts in May and ends in September, bringing a lot of heat and rain.
+Hanoi during this time of year is a true city in a tropical country – it’s hot and humid.
+In recent years, the temperature often reaches a new high level and in most of the day, it’s dangerous to go outside.
 So summer is not the best time to visit Hanoi if you don’t want to spend half of your day locking in your hotel room with an air-con.
 Autumn and winter are indeed the perfect time to enjoy all the goods this city has to offer.
 Suffering from the northeast monsoon from October to late March, autumn (late August to October) is the time of seasons changing which creates a special sensation for this age-old city, very different with every other time of year.
 The heat is much milder with temperature often below 30 degrees Celsius.
 It’s also the time of harvest, new school year and new street foods like dried fruits and ‘cốm’ (green rice).
 Hanoi always seems to be more romantic and nostalgic in autumn.

 Winter in North Vietnam often hits hard, starting from November and ending somewhere near late February, most of the time it’s dry and cold, temperature dropping low.
 However, the festive atmosphere is in the air because it’s when many annual cultural events take place.
 The coldest time will be January – the month of Tet (Lunar New Year).
 In spring it gets warmer and but still chilly with a little bit of rain.
-It’s the time for traveling and celebrating the Lunar New Year.
+It’s the time for travelling and celebrating the Lunar New Year.